Ruggerford/fileConversion/README.md

 - User can then move the new files directly into Obsidian

 # Notes
 - This program isn't limited to just converting Matlab to markdown files.
-By swapping a few values, you could convert pretty much any text-based doccument into another text-based format.
+By swapping a few values, you could probably convert pretty much any text-based file into another text-based file.
 - I am fully aware that there are far more robust programs that already exist to do this task.
 - This was just a hobby project to help me to learn python, and it succeeded in coverting the files I wanted it to.
 - Use at your own descretion, I am _very_ unlikely to fix any issues.